benswinney/kube-homelab-multinode/README.md

 | 2     | proxy* | 2 | 2Gb | 20Gb |
 | 3     | worker | 4 | 8Gb | 50Gb |

-* These nodes will be used to provide LoadBalancing for the masters / control planes API-Server via HAProxy
+* The Proxy nodes will be used to provide LoadBalancing for the masters / control planes API-Server via HAProxy

 I used Ubuntu Server 18.04 LTS as the OS for all the nodes.